 It would be logical to think that if the credit card companies forgive the debt, the debt should disappear, right?
 WRONG!
 The general rule under the IRS Rules & Regulations states that the cancellation of a debt for less than adequate consideration causes the debtor to recognize ordinary income in the amount of debt that was forgiven.
 Section 61(a)(12) of the Internal Revenue Code states that gross income includes “[i]ncome from the discharge of indebtedness.”
 No matter how you slice it or dice it… “cancellation of indebtedness”, “cancellation of debt”, “discharge of debt”, and “forgiveness of debt” converts to ordinary income!

 The credit card companies report the forgiveness of deceased debt to the IRS by using a 1099-C – Cancellation of Debt form.
 Even if the credit card company fails to issue a 1099-C form, the cancellation of debt income is still reportable on the estate fiduciary income tax return.
+An estate attorney can support you with any questions regarding taxes.

 The $50,000 of credit card debt has been converted into income, which must be reported on the estate’s federal fiduciary income tax return, Form 1041 – US Income Tax Return for Estate and Trusts.
 Here, at the very least, Ester’s estate has $50,000 in reportable income to the IRS.
 If an estate has reportable income, it likely has income tax to pay unless the estate’s deductions wipe out income.